Taylor among top fantasy football free-agent finds for Week 2

 Truth be told, that help may be needed right now.
-We often say amongst the ESPN Fantasy staffers that the draft is where you build your initial roster, emphasizing "initial."
+We often say among the ESPN Fantasy staffers that the draft is where you build your initial roster, emphasizing "initial."
 Trades are prevalent in fantasy, so too is the waiver wire.
-Sometimes, it's a player whose season-long production wins you a championship (think Alvin Kamara last season), sometimes it's a player that finishes strong following a quiet start because of a trade or injury to a player ahead of him on the depth chart (the Kenyan Drake model).
+Sometimes, it's a player whose seasonlong production wins you a championship (think Alvin Kamara last season), sometimes it's a player that finishes strong after a quiet start because of a trade or injury to a player ahead of him on the depth chart (the Kenyan Drake model).

 No matter what approach you take, active roster management via the waiver wire is essential.
 And we're here to help.
 Every.
 Single.
 Week.